About Microsurfacing Contractors, LLC

 Microsurfacing is a thin surface wearing treatment that involves laying a mixture of dense‐graded aggregate, asphalt emulsion, water, polymer additive, and mineral fillers to correct or prevent certain deficiencies in pavement conditions.
 Microsurfacing primarily used to extend pavement life by sealing any cracks in the pavement surface.
 This also improves surface friction and corrects rutting.

-What are the advantages of Micro-surfacing?
+What are the advantages of applying Micro-surfacing to a pavement surface?

 By implementing a proactive pavement preservation plan that incorporates crack sealing, minor patching and micro-surfacing, the overall life of the surface can be extended by as much as 45 years.
 Compare that to performing major rehabilitation of the surface that extends the life of the surface by about 22 years and you’re getting an additional 20+ years of service.